migetonni/Finland_road_condition_ETL/README.md

-**Finland Road Condition ETL Pipeline**
+## Finland Road Condition ETL Pipeline

-An automated ETL (Extract, Transform, Load) pipeline that fetches real-time road condition data from the FINtraffic API, processes it into a clean and usable format, and loads it into Supabase for storage and further analysis.
+An automated ETL (Extract, Transform, Load) pipeline that fetches real-time road condition data from the FINtraffic API, processes it into a clean and analytics-ready format, and loads it into Supabase for storage and further analysis and visualization.

 This pipeline is fully orchestrated and scheduled with Prefect Cloud, enabling reliable, maintainable, and automated data updates.